pietg/survival-sacrifice-model/README.md

 if time of onset of the disease studied is less than or equal to C (a censoring time, corresponding to death from an unrelated cause) and zero otherwise, and the second indicator equals 1 if the time of death from the disease studied is less than or equal to C, and zero otherwise.
+The program gives back the maximum likelihood estimates of the two distribution function.
+The are output$MLE1 and output$MLE2.
+The demonstration program also gives a drawing of these functions.

 See also: vander Laan, M.J. and Jewell, N.P (2003).
 Current status and right-censored data structures when observing a marker at the censoring time.
 Annals of